seanmerrow/ecf/_posts/pitching.md

 There are many things that a parent and/or coach can do to help a pitcher.
 Not all of them require that they know a lot about pitching.
-Note that the following tips are assuming pitcher has received some specialized training and has achieved some level of experience and may not apply to beginner pitchers below 12U.
+Note that the following tips are assuming pitcher has received some specialized training and has achieved some level of experience and they may not apply to beginner pitchers.

 # The Warm-up
 The warm-up is very important in avoiding injury as well as getting her dialed-in.